artificial-max/polcla/README.md

 SHIFTER_ORIENTATION_CHECK=FALSE

 ###
-# Baseline Module: Checks for shifter targets to the specified direction of a shifter within a given window-based scope.
+# Window Baseline Module: Checks for shifter targets to the specified direction of a shifter within a given window-based scope.
 # Default: FALSE
-BASELINE_MODULE=FALSE
+WINDOW_BASELINE_MODULE=FALSE
 # The window size for shifter targets.
 # Default size: 4
 BASELINE_WINDOW=4